 undertaking approvals requested by the AEMO

-- undertaking reviews required by the Market Rules
+- undertaking reviews required by the Wholesale Electricity Market Rules

-- providing an annual report to the Minister for Energy on the effectiveness of the WEM and
+- providing an annual report to the Minister for Energy on the effectiveness of the Market

 - compliance and enforcement.